w3nest/webpm-client/doc/assets/how-to.publish.md

 For other cases, usually your own projects, the regular process for publishing a resource is through the **W3Nest Local server**.
-To do this, you need to provide a `.w3nest/ci.py` file in your project that defines the publication steps.
+It essentially requires a `.w3nest/webpm.py` file in your project that defines the publication step.
-You can find detailed instructions and videos <ext-link target="w3nest/how-to/publish">here</ext-link>.
+You can find detailed instructions <ext-link target="w3nest/how-to/publish">here</ext-link>.